James Rowland Angell: Yale presidency

 In 1921, Angell was appointed President of Yale University, the first non-Yale graduate to hold the position since the early 18th century.
 That same year, he was elected as an honorary member of the Connecticut Society of the Cincinnati.
 At Yale, he oversaw a major expansion of Yale's physical campus, including the completion of the residential college system and Sterling Memorial Library.
-He remained president of the university until his retirement in 1937, at which point he became educational counselor of the National Broadcasting Company.
-He was elected a Fellow of the American Academy of Arts and Sciences in 1932.
+He remained president of the university until his retirement in 1937, at which point he became educational counselor of the National Broadcasting Company (NBC).
+He was elected a member of the American Philosophical Society in 1924 and a Fellow of the American Academy of Arts and Sciences in 1932.
 As president of Yale, Angell was a proponent of eugenics.

+NBC

+Angell's role at NBC was to "devise and suggest methods by which we may more capably serve radio's listening millions".
+He often wrote about that topic and lectured about it.
+Angell was a driving force behind the development of the art-appreciation program Art for Your Sake, which debuted on NBC radio in October 1939.
+He was also chairman of the Board of Trustees of the National Art Society, which devoted efforts to "'mass production plus mass distribution' of cultural products".

+Death

 Angell died on March 4, 1949, in New Haven, Connecticut.

 Marriages

 In 1894, James married Marion Isabel Watrous from Des Moines, Iowa, a fellow graduate of the University of Michigan.
 He had two children with her, one boy and one girl, but then she died in 1931.
 He subsequently married Katharine Cramer Woodman in 1932, who brought great joy to his life because of the interest she took in his students and problems.
 Katharine Angell founded the New Haven Restaurant Institute, later known as the Culinary Institute of America.